What are OFAC Regulations and what does OFAC do?

 Prohibited Transactions and Blocked Assets

-Certain financial transactions or trades and other dealings are strictly prohibited for U.S persons to engage with unless they obtain permission from OFAC.
+Certain financial transactions or trades and other dealings are strictly prohibited for U.S persons to engage with unless they obtain permission from OFAC Regulations.
 Different sanction programs consider different foreign country policies and national security goals.

 As required by the U.S law, any bank accounts and assets owned and operated by an OFAC-specific country, individual or entity should be blocked.